Rider keeps tradition of England's oldest horse ride alive, after race is cancelled

 Today's Kiplingcotes Derby, which reputedly started in 1519, has been abandoned due to dangerous conditions - caused mainly by off-roaders.

-However to keep the tradition going Stephen Crawford, a former race winner, who walked the course when racing was also cancelled during the foot and mouth outbreak in 2001, will be setting out today.
+However to keep the tradition going Stephen Crawford, who walked the course when racing was also cancelled during the foot and mouth outbreak in 2001, will be setting out today.

 Trustee Guy Stephenson said a crowd of around 50 people had gathered to watch the historic event, which takes place over four miles of farm tracks and fields.